davidsday/go-tdd/README.txt

-In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads the quickfix list for you, but it does not open it and take you away from the file you have open.
-I find that in my development work flow, I often don't need to go to the test at all, but want to peruse  and fix the function that caused the failure, and I may already be there.
+In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads the quickfix list for you, but it does not force you to go to the failed test every time.
+I find that often in my development work flow, I don't need to go to the test at all, but want to peruse  and fix the function that caused the failure, and I may already be there.

 The RedBar/GreenBar/YellowBar message line lingers until any key is pressed (I typically just hit the space bar).

+In my set up, I have told vim-go to use the quickfix window exclusively.
-In my set up, <Leader>q toggles the quickfix window and <C-j> and <C-k>
+I have <Leader>q toggle the quickfix window and <C-j> and <C-k>
 navigate the quickfix list up and down. <LocalLeader>a takes me to the Alternate file.